en fr de

 Reviewing lesson observation assignments

-This section examines whether and, if so, by what means pre-service and in-service teachers are asked to reflect on how the teachers they observe use language during their lessons, and to discuss how they do so in their reports.
+This section examines whether and, if so, in what ways pre-service and in-service teachers are asked to reflect on how the teachers they observe use language during their lessons, and to comment on this in their reports.

 TASK A In the context of teacher education or teachers’ professional development where you work, what are the kinds of observation that pre-service teachers / in-service teachers are expected to do?